 Overall the data show that forest cover change is a highly dynamic process – it cannot be viewed in terms of just deforestation or just restoration – it is the net change that is important.
 The data also show that forest cover change is spatially-explicit – it is highly variable from country to country– given that it is influenced by a multitude of factors.

 Table 3.
-Estimated Net Change in Forest Cover in the Mekong Region: 2000-2010 and 2011-2017.
+Estimated Net Change in Forest Cover in the Mekong Region: Comparing 2017 to the baseline period 2000-2010.